icopy-site/awesome-cn/docs/awesome/awesome-bitcoin.md

 * [Bithoven IDE](https://bithoven-lang.github.io/bithoven/ide/) -  Web IDE for Bithoven, A High-Level, Imperative Language for Bitcoin Smart Contracts.

 ## Blockchain dump
-* [WebBTC](http://dumps.webbtc.com/bitcoin/) - These are postgres database dumps of the bitcoin-ruby-blockchain database generated by webbtc.com.
 * [BitcoinDatabaseGenerator](https://github.com/ladimolnar/BitcoinDatabaseGenerator) - A high performance data transfer tool that can be used to copy data from Bitcoin Core blockchain files to a SQL Server database.
 * [Blockparser+SQL](https://github.com/mcdee/blockparser) - Fast, quick and dirty bitcoin blockchain parser.
 * [BitcoinABE](https://github.com/bitcoin-abe/bitcoin-abe) - Abe: block browser for Bitcoin and similar currencies.